 An Advisory Committee meeting will be held one semester before the anticipated semester of graduation.
 During this meeting the student will summarize the research accomplished to date.
 The committee members will review the material to be included in the Dissertation, and will make specific recommendations concerning the completion of the Dissertation.

 6 Completion of the Ph.D degree

-After completion of the coursework and publication requirements, graduation with a PhD involves three components:
+Graduation with a PhD involves three components

 - The Written Dissertation

 - The Final Oral Examination

-- A public seminar
+- · A public seminar